Benji Gil: Tomateros de Culiacán

 Gil's coaching career began in 2014, as he became manager for the Tomateros de Culiacán of the Mexican Pacific League (LMP), a winter ball club where he previously played for 13 seasons and won six championships with.
 He led the team to a championship in his first season, and was later brought back for the 2015–16 season.
 In 2015, the Tomateros posted a disappointing 28–40 record and did not make the playoffs, leading to Gil's firing after the season.
 After another disappointing year in 2016, the Tomateros announced that Gil would return as manager for the 2017–18 season.
 The Tomateros won their second title under Gil, defeating the Mayos de Navojoa in the LMP Championship Series 4–3.
 After the season, Gil surprisingly announced he was stepping down as manager in order to attend to personal and family matters.
 However, Gil once again returned as manager following the 2018-19 season and went on to win back-to-back championships during the 2019–20 and 2020–21 seasons and missing a third championship in a row after losing game 7 of the 2021-22 LMP championship series.

 Mariachis de Guadalajara

 Gil was named the inaugural manager of the Mariachis de Guadalajara, an expansion franchise of the Mexican Baseball League (LMB) that began play in the 2021 season.
 He led them to a stellar 46–17 regular season record, a first-place finish in the LMB North division, and a playoff berth.
 However, the Mariachis fell to the eventual league-champion Toros de Tijuana in the North Division Championship Series.
 Gil was voted LMB Manager of the Year following the season.

 Mexico national team

 In 2021, Gil was selected as manager for the Mexico national team at the 2020 Summer Olympics.
 Mexico lost to the Dominican Republic, Japan, and Israel.
-He managed Mexico in the 2023 World Baseball Classic.
+He managed Mexico in both the 2023 and 2026 World Baseball Classics.